 - A minimum size limit of 90 millimeters (mm) test diameter (TD) is in place coastwide.
-Red sea urchins first reproduce at around 50 mm in TD and can grow to sizes of 190 mm TD or larger.
+Red Sea urchins first reproduce at around 50 mm in TD and can grow to sizes of 190 mm TD or larger.
 Only red sea urchins in a size range of between 90 and 140 mm are used in the biomass estimates used to calculate the commercial TAC.
-Furthermore, only urchins between 90 mm and 120 mm are actually harvested by commercial harvesters due to market preferences.
-This leaves reproductive individuals both in a size range of 50mm to 90mm and those larger than 120mm.
-Gamete production in red sea urchins increases with size, so the urchins with the highest reproductive potential are left behind by the commercial fishery. - Red sea urchin quotas are calculated using only shoreline identified either through harvest events (from harvest charts filled out by harvesters) or by red sea urchin harvesters.
-It is unlikely that all red sea urchin habitat is being harvested around the coast and that red sea urchin biomass is being underestimated in some areas. - The harvest rate currently recommended by DFO Science is ultra-conservative and is meant to be used for data-limited fisheries (Gulland's Model).
-The red sea urchin fishery is not data-limited and there are more than twenty years of harvest data and research information that could be used to recommend an appropriate harvest rate.
-Fishery managers have requested that DFO Science analyse the available information in order to recommend a harvest rate based on all available data.
+Furthermore, commercial harvesters mostly harvest urchins between 90 mm and 120 mm in size due to market preferences.
+This leaves reproductive individuals both in a size range of 50 mm to 90 mm and those larger than 120 mm.
+Gamete production in Red Sea Urchins increases with size, so the urchins with the highest reproductive potential are left behind by the commercial fishery. - Red Sea Urchin quotas are calculated using only shoreline identified either through harvest events (from harvest charts filled out by harvesters) or by Red Sea Urchin harvesters.
+It is unlikely that all Red Sea Urchin habitat is being harvested around the coast and that Red Sea Urchin biomass is being underestimated in some areas. - The harvest rate currently recommended by DFO Science is ultra-conservative and is meant to be used for data-limited fisheries (Gulland's Model).
+The Red Sea Urchin fishery is not data-limited and there are more than twenty years of harvest data and research information that could be used to recommend an appropriate harvest rate.
+Fishery managers have requested that DFO Science analyse the available information in order to recommend a harvest rate based on relevant data from British Columbia.
 A peer-reviewed scientific paper is expected in late 2018.